gnolang/gno/PHILOSOPHY.md

-## General Philosophy
+# Philosophy

- * Simplicity.
+ * Simplicity of design.
  * The code is the spec.
- * Minimize dependencies; all dependencies must get audited.
+ * Minimal dependencies - all dependencies must get audited.
+ * Completeness - software projects that don't become complete are projects that are forever vulnerable.
+One of the primary goals of the Gno language and related works is to become finished within a reasonable timeframe.

 ## Gno Philosophy